M Idioms

 - a lot, too many to count

-There were more ants than you could shake a stick at on the kitchen counter at the cottage.
+There are more ants than you can shake a stick at in the kitchen.

 more than one can bear/stand/take